ArkadiuszBalakier/jbook/README.md

 #JBOOK
-Web app similar to codepen, you can add code cell or text cell
+Web app similar to codepen, you can add code cell or text cell project created with the help of the course https://www.udemy.com/course/react-and-typescript-build-a-portfolio-project, I'm putting it here as a Github training.

 # Getting Started with Create React App